cf-tme/connect_2022_labs/_build/html/_sources/lab1.md.txt

 Press **Create Token**

-On the following screen you will be presented with the the new API Token - it is **IMPORTANT* to save this token value in a safe place as it will not be visible again once you navigate away from this page.
+On the following screen you will be presented with the the new API token - it is **IMPORTANT* to save this token value in a safe place as it will not be visible again once you navigate away from this page.

-In addition to the api Token we will also need your accountID this value is simply found in the URL bar in the browser for your Cloudflare dashboard
+In addition to the API token we will also need your accountID this value is simply found in the URL bar in the browser for your Cloudflare dashboard

 **https://dash.cloudflare.com/`<accountid>`**